Proposed Rates

 The object of this category is to apply a differential rate or minimum payment to land with a Gross Rental Value that is wholly or partly used or held or zoned for Holiday Home purposes.

-The reasons for this rate, which is over and above that for ordinary Residential mentioned above, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities and services throughout the district.
+The reasons for this rate, which is over and above that for ordinary Residential mentioned above, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities, and services throughout the district, as well as assist with the compliance costs associated with holiday homes.
+It is also to improve parity between the rating contribution of commercial accommodation providers and holiday home operators.

 Commercial (Improved/Vacant)